Traps & Tips For Controlling Flies

 Directions:

-• The next day poke a hole in the paper strip about an inch from the edge and loop a piece of string or twist tie through it.
+• The next day poke a hole in the strip about an inch from the edge and loop a piece of string or twist tie through it.
 Hang.

 Can you tell me how to get rid of those little moth looking things that get in pasta, cereal, etc, in the cabinets?
 Thanks

-• Melissa in Illinois says:
+• Melissa in Illinois

 I think you’re talking about wheat moths.
 I’ve had very good success with bay leaves.
 I’ll store about a 1/2 cup of bay leaves inside a plastic container with a lid with whatever food I’m wanting to keep the wheat weevils out of.
 You could also store your rice,pasta,flour, etc. in the freezer until you’re sure the pests are gone.
 Tipnut has a list of natural berbal pest remedies.
 Good luck!

-2. andrew coper says:
+• andrew coper

 place in freezer it will kill the eggs